Pivoting the paradigm: the role of spreadsheets in K-12 data science: Spreadsheets---A Part of the Data and Computing Toolbox?

 By making data visible to users and interactive, spreadsheet tools foster \emph{Ease of entry}.
 Getting started with the basics of data entry is quite easy, with a nontrivial learning curve to get from data entry to numerical analysis, and an even greater learning curve to be able to perform more sophisticated statistical analysis.
 The simplest functionality can be taught early on, with more advanced skills and intuition being built over time.
+This is another relative strength of spreadsheet tools.